 If we are unable to properly protect the privacy and security of health information entrusted to us, we could be found to have breached our contracts with our customers.
 Further, if we fail to comply with the Privacy Standards and Security Standards while acting as a Covered Entity or Business Associate, we could face civil and criminal penalties.
 ARRA significantly increased the amount of the civil penalties to up to \$50,000 per violation for a maximum civil penalty of \$1.5 million in a calendar year for violations of the same requirement.
-Recently, the U.S. Department of Health and Human Services Office for Civil Rights, which enforcement activities.
+Recently, the U.S. Department of Health and Human Services Office for Civil Rights, which enforces the Security Standards and Privacy Standards, appears to have increased its enforcement activities.
+ARRA also strengthened the enforcement provisions of HIPAA, which may result in further increases in enforcement activity.
 ARRA also authorizes state attorneys general to bring civil actions seeking either injunctions or damages in response to violations of HIPAA privacy and security regulations that threaten the privacy of state residents.
 We have implemented and maintain policies and processes to assist us in complying with the Privacy Standards, the Security Standards and our contractual obligations.

 Data Protection and Breaches.
 In recent years, there have been a number of well-publicized data breaches involving the improper dissemination of personal information of individuals.
 Many states have responded to these incidents by enacting laws requiring holders of personal information to maintain safeguards and to take certain actions in response to a data breach, such as providing prompt notification of the breach to affected individuals.
 In many cases, these laws are limited to electronic data, but states are increasingly enacting or considering stricter and broader requirements.
 Covered Entities must report breaches of unsecured protected health information to affected individuals without unreasonable delay, but not to exceed 60 days of discovery of the breach by a Covered Entity or its agents.
 Notification must also be made to HHS and, in certain circumstances involving large breaches, to the media.
 Business Associates must report breaches of unsecured protected health information to Covered Entities within 60 days of discovery of the breach by the Business Associate or its agents.
-The Federal Trade Commission, or FTC, has prosecuted some data breach cases as unfair and deceptive acts or practices under the Federal Trade Commission, or FTC, has prosecuted some data breach cases as unfair and deceptive acts or practices under the Federal Trade Commission Act.
-Further, by regulation, the FTC requires creditors, which may include some of our customers, to implement identify theft prevention programs to detect, prevent and mitigate identify theft in connection with customer accounts.
+The Federal Trade Commission, or FTC, has prosecuted some data breach cases as unfair and deceptive acts or practices under the Federal Trade Commission Act.
+Further, by regulation, the FTC requires creditors, which may include some of our customers, to implement identity theft prevention programs to detect, prevent and mitigate identity theft in connection with customer accounts.
 Although Congress passed legislation that restricts the definition of "creditor" and exempts many health providers from complying with this rule, we may be required to apply additional resources to our existing processes to assist our affected customers in complying with this rule.
-We have implemented and maintain physical, technical and administrative safeguards intended to protect and have processes in place to assist us in comp
+We have implemented and maintain physical, technical and administrative safeguards intended to protect all personal data and have processes in place to assist us in complying with all applicable laws and regulations regarding the protection of this data and properly responding to any security breaches or incidents.